 The Indian beekeeping industry is noticing a significant increase in honeybee productivity with the integration of sustainable beekeeping practices.
 Indian beekeepers were able to improve the health of their colonies and increase their honey production with the adoption of organic farming techniques and cutting down on pesticide use.
 Bhawar et al. Due to these sustainable practices which include feeding bees more diversified forage plants and adoption of IPM, stronger colonies were founded ready to withstand whatever environmental effects ( vanEngelsdorp et al. 2015).
 By promoting these practices, beekeepers strengthen honey production and help maintain the bees health in a way that ensures the long-term sustainability of beekeeping in India.

 One of the most important alterations in the landscape as a consequence of urbanization is reduced availability of forage resources, which can result in poor colony health and productivity.
-Nonetheless, It is established that urban beekeeping initiatives counter these effects in biodiversity by reintroducing pollinator-supporting vegetation and encouraging native plants from different habitats to pop up around green spaces.
-Aizen et al. In one study Seitz et al., (2009) found that honeybee populations in urban areas with these programs increased, as did honey yields.
+Nonetheless, it is established that urban beekeeping initiatives counter these effects in biodiversity by reintroducing pollinator-supporting vegetation and encouraging native plants from different habitats to pop up around green spaces.
+Aizen et al. In one study Seitz et al. (2009) found that honeybee populations in urban areas with these programs increased, as did honey yields.
 It means that urban beekeeping may be an important part of keeping honeybees healthier and more productive in difficult environments if well-managed.

 The direct benefit of honeybee based pollination in increasing crop yield is well known.
 Honeybees are the most important pollinator of crops such as almonds, apples and blueberries and studies have shown substantial yield improvement when these plants are visited by bees.
 Klein et al. Using honeybees produced fruits from these crops that were larger and fatter than using wind or other insects (Kolari, 2007).
 This highlights the great importance that honeybees have in world-wide food provision, with their pollination services directly influencing higher crop yields and better fruit quality- a necessity for global food security.